unpcyet/personal-diary/README.md

 - Emotional Blackmail
 - Gimmick
 - Every accusation is a confession
+- The lowest level of argument
+- Buzzwords
 - Fake it till you Make it
 - Character Assassination
 - Professional Playing Victim